-Our fridge experts are on track to assess 90 fridges this year, putting each product through rigorous testing in our labs, so we see past the marketing hype and judge each model on its merits.
+Our fridge experts test more than 50 fridges every year, putting each product through rigorous testing in our labs, so we see past the marketing hype and judge each model on its merits.

-"Luckily, we can show you which fridges give you champagne performance on a beer budget, and continue to save you money over the life of the appliance."
+Luckily, we can show you which fridges give you champagne performance on a beer budget, and continue to save you money over the life of the appliance.